MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 1. If you use the `n` parameter as the size of the qubit array, its size isn't known until runtime.
 To solve it, use qubit registers whose size is known at compile time, `use qubits = Qubit[2]`.
 1. If you use arrays as entry-point parameters, the size of these arrays isn't known until runtime.
 To solve it, use individual `Double` parameters instead of an array, `operation GenerateRandomBits(angle1: Double[], angle2: Double[]) : Result[]`.

-Sessions need to be submitted in Python even when using inline Q# code.
-You can use `"arguments"` to pass arguments individually to each job submission.
+Currently sessions are managed exclusively with Python.
+You can use `"arguments"` to pass arguments individually into your Q# operation to each job submission.

 ```python
 with target.open_session(name="Q# session of three jobs") as session: